Dermatology Residency

 The third year of residency (PGY4) is designed for residents to reinforce what was learned in the first two years of training and refine their individual practice style.
 Residents spend 3 months at the VA Hospital in their senior year, where they assume responsibility for patient care decisions.
 This leadership role helps prepare residents for independent practice.

-Continuity Clinics are held one half day per week as a PGY2 and two half days per weeks in the PGY3 and PGY4 years.
+Continuity Clinics are held two half-days per week as a PGY2 and three half-days per week in PGY3 and PGY4 years.
 Residents assume full responsibility for patient care under the supervision of an attending physician.

 Rotations are divided into 4 week blocks.
 The table below lists the number of each clinical assignments for each PGY year: